 The intent of this site is “to provide a complete set of free online (and downloadable) notes and/or tutorials for classes that [Paul teaches] at Lamar University.”
 He has written out notes/tutorials on Algebra, Calculus I, Calculus II, Calculus III, and Differential Equations.
 The notes are simple and easy to follow.

-Another great feature of this website that’s why it is tagged as one of the top math websites is that there are practice problems for students to solve.
+Another great feature of this website that’s why it is tagged as one of the top math websites is that there are practice problems for students to solve!
 The solutions let you click to reveal each step one at at time!
-That is great!
-If a student gets stuck half-way through, he or she can check out the next step without revealing the entire solution.
+This feature is perfect for if a student gets stuck half-way through, he or she can check out the next step without revealing the entire solution.

 This is one of the best parts of this top 10 math website.
 It is so helpful for students to have all the facts and formulas from which they can pull right there in front of them.
 Print out these sheets for reference during homework sessions!
 Print out these sheets to give to teachers (brownie points!) and they may even let students use them during tests (depends on the teacher).

 Math Levels: K-6th grade

 My Favorite Thing: super fun “arcade games” practicing math

 Games are free, multi-player, and educational.
 And they even designed these games while conscious of online safety.
 “Private” games can be set up with a password, so a student and his/her friends could organize games to play against each other in a private game!
 “Public” games can be joined by anyone at anytime but there is no contact between the outside players and the student.
 They also monitor player names and block inappropriate ones.

 Let’s take a look at a game that I just played to give one a try!
 I decided to practice multiplication and loved the look of this cute penguin jumping game.